hasundue/molt/README.md

 - [dmm](https://github.com/drashland/dmm)
 - [update](https://github.com/deaddeno/update)

-and of full respect to the authors of these works.
+and of full respect to the authors.

 <!-- Links -->